 Data is expanding in volume, variety, and sources; therefore, so is the business need for trustworthy, accurate, and timely data for on-demand “competitive intelligence.”
-A data fabric offers a long-range technological solution for handling the myriad challenges that come with such a complex data ecosystem.
+Data fabric use cases offer a long-range technological solution for handling the myriad challenges that come with such a complex data ecosystem.
 This “converged platform,” designed with a unique architecture and a bundle of data services, is well equipped to cater to diverse Data Management needs of a complex data ecosystem.

 The Data Fabric: An Innovative Data Management Solution explains that to mitigate the “risks associated with diverse data types, corrupt data, insufficient storage, compliance shortfalls, and cyber threats,” a data fabric offers platform tools for risk assessment, large storage for multi-type data, single-point access to multi-source data, and single data view across the enterprise.

-A data fabric, one of Gartner’s Top 10 Data Analytics Trends, has been defined as:
+A data fabric, one of Gartner’s top 10 trends in data and analytics for 2023, has been defined as:

 In the digital age, multiple customer touch points require the smooth flow of information for real-time analytics and immediate decision-making.
 A technological framework such as a data fabric provides a seamless analytics process across various data pipelines and service platforms.

 In an era when reliable storage facilities are critical for the success of enterprise Data Management, a data fabric’s “re-architected storage,” with ample security, scalability, replication options, and high-performance characteristics, appears to be a perfect fit for the cloud infrastructure-as-a-service (IaaS) platform.
-In What Are Some of the Different Components of an Enterprise Data Fabric?, Senior Director of Product Marketing at Datameer John Morrell talks about his video series on many important data-technology topics, one of which is the data fabric.
+John Morrell, senior director of product marketing at Acceldata, highlights the important elements of an enterprise data fabric in his video series.

 Big Data Fabric Use Cases for Advanced Analytics